-If you travel a lot and enjoy good food, it’ll probably be easy for you to recoup the high cost of the Chase Sapphire Reserve card’s annual fee.
-Here’s a look at how the benefits and perks stack up to help you see how much value you could get out of the card.
+If you travel a lot and enjoy good food, it should be easy for you to recoup the Chase Sapphire Reserve card’s high annual fee.
+We’ll take a look at how the benefits and perks stack up to see how much value you could get out of the card.

-The Sapphire Reserve offers an abundant suite of perks.
-Not everyone will be able to use all the benefits, particularly if you’re not a traveling foodie.
-But if your lifestyle and spending habits match this card’s target audience, chances are you’ll be able to come out ahead and then some.
+At $550 per year, the Chase Sapphire Reserve® card’s annual fee makes it one of the most expensive cards on the market.
+You’d be right to ask whether or not it’s worth it.
+In exchange for its high annual fee, the Chase Sapphire Reserve offers an abundant suite of perks.
+Not everyone will be able to use all of its benefits, particularly if you’re not a traveling foodie.
+But if your lifestyle and spending habits match this card’s target audience, chances are you’ll be able to come out ahead (and then some).

-Below, we sort through the card’s perks to help you decide whether the Chase Sapphire Reserve is worth it for you.
+Below, we’ll sort through the card’s perks to help you decide whether the Chase Sapphire Reserve is worth it for you.

-Here are the travel benefits and perks this card offers:
+Here are some of the other travel benefits and perks this card offers:

-- 50,000-point sign-up bonus: If you spend $4,000 in the first three months, you’ll receive a bonus worth $750 when redeemed for travel through the Chase portal.
+- Solid welcome bonus.
+You can earn 80,000 bonus points when you spend $4,000 in the first three months of card membership.
+That’s worth $1,200 when redeemed for travel through the Chase portal thanks to the Chase Sapphire Reserve’s 50 percent points boost.
 Obviously, this is a one-time deal, but it will completely negate the cost of the annual fee in your first year with plenty to spare.

-- $300 travel credit: You’ll get a statement credit back for your first $300 in eligible travel purchases each year, which is a big way to knock down the cost of the card.
-(The credit doesn’t apply to the annual fee; you still need to spend $300 to get the credit.)
+- $300 travel credit.
+You’ll get a $300 statement credit toward eligible travel purchases each year, which is a big way to knock down the annual cost of the card.
+This credit can be used toward flights, hotel stays, taxis and rideshares, public transportation and more.

-- $100 Global Entry/TSA PreCheck credit: Every four years, you can receive a credit toward applying for one of these two expedited traveler programs.
+- Up to $100 credit for Global Entry, TSA PreCheck or NEXUS.
+Every four years, you can receive a credit toward applying for one of these expedited traveler programs.

-- Priority Pass Select membership: You’ll need to activate this benefit to get it, but it grants you free access to more than 1,300 airport lounges around the world.
-If you were to pay for a comparable membership on your own, it’d cost you $299 per year.
+- Priority Pass Select membership.
+This benefit provides you with free access to more than 1,300 airport lounges around the world.
+If you were to pay for a comparable membership on your own, it would cost you $299 to $429 per year.